1969 New Good-Lookin’ Talking Ken

 1969 Rosebud Mattel newspaper supplement with British Radio Times

 In Continental Europe 1969 appears to have been a real crossover year, with both the original, and the new-look Ken, for sale.
 The German Mattel catalogue for 1969 features an original bendable leg Ken both in the photograph and the written description (it mentions his shorts, jacket and sandals), so he must presumably have still been available.
 The same catalogue however shows New Good-Lookin’ Ken modelling the outfits (see section 1969 The Outfits).
+The Swiss catalogue shows an original Ken, but the description states only that the doll comes with bendable legs.
+The (Guruvy Formal) outfit is priced separately.

 From 1969 German Mattel Spielzeug catalogue